HERA-Team/hera-validation/README.md

 and run `make_project_table.py` at the root directory.
 Note that you will need python 3.4+ and the `pygithub` code to run this script (`pip install pygithub`).
 A semi-up-to-date version of this table is found at [project_table.md](./project_table.md).

+## H1C Sims

+The data for the H1C sims reported in https://ui.adsabs.harvard.edu/abs/2021arXiv210409547A/abstract are available upon reasonable request.
+For collaboration members, they are in `/lustre/aoc/projects/hera/Validation/test-4.0.0/pipeline/LSTBIN/`:

+`sum`: foregrounds + eor, systematics applied, then calibrated out. many different `*.OCRSL*.uvh5` files that correspond to different operations applied to the data

+`foregrounds`: foregrounds only, systematics appplied, then calibrated out. same notes as above.

+`true_eor`: eor only, no systematics applied

+`true_foregrounds`: foregrounds only, no systematics applied

+`true_sum`: foregrounds + eor, no systematics applied

+All of these files have been LST-binned.
+There are various stages of post-processing, pre-pspec analysis applied to the data, with that information stored in the section of the file name immediately preceding the .uvh5 extension.

+in `/lustre/aoc/projects/hera/Validation/test-4.0.0/data/visibilities/245*/`:

+These are the daily datasets.
+The files in each of these directories follow this naming convention: `zen.{jd_major}.{jd_minor}.{sky_component}.{state}.uvh5`

+As an unpacked example: `foregrounds.true.uvh5` corresponds to foreground-only data that has not had any systematics (including noise) applied.
+Alternatively, `sum.corrupt.uvh5` has both foreground and EoR emission, and has been "corrupted" by the following systematics: thermal noise, bandpass gains, cable reflections, cross-coupling